-It was determined by USACE that the Emergency Action Alternative was the Least Environmentally Damaging Practicable Alternative compared to the No Action Alternative, because only the Emergency Action Alternative met the overall purpose and need of the project.
-However, it is understood there are still major adverse impacts to wetlands and Waters of the U.S. resulting from the Emergency Action.
+It was determined by USACE that the Emergency Action Alternative was the Least Environmentally Damaging Practicable Alternative compared to the No Action Alternative; Off-site Alternative; and Accelerated Alternative, because only the Emergency Action Alternative met the overall purpose and need of the project.
+However, it is understood there were adverse impacts to wetlands and Waters of the U.S. resulting from the Emergency Action.

-Due to the disposal of sediment within emergent wetlands, forested wetlands, and bottomland hardwoods; compensatory mitigation will be required and enacted in accordance with Section 404 of the CWA and Section 10 of the River and Harbors Act.
-The mitigation standard for this project falls under 33 CFR § 332.
+Due to the disposal of sediment within emergent wetlands, forested wetlands, and bottomland hardwoods, compensatory mitigation will be required and enacted in accordance with Section 404 of the CWA and Section 10 of the River and Harbors Act.
+The mitigation standard for this project falls under 33 CFR Part 332.

 In total, there were 10 acres of bottomland hardwood, 2.4 acres of forested wetland, 31.4 acres of emergent wetland, and 288.2 acres of open water habitat impacted by the Emergency Action.
 Because this action was used to address the sedimentation of the MKARNS, many adverse impacts were unavoidable.
 In coordination with SWT Regulatory Office (RO), Table 2 displays the ratios required to compensate the adverse impacts as well as the resulting acres required to mitigate the action.
-It is assumed by SWT that the open water disposal sites are self-mitigating due to the fact that those sediments already existed within the Arkansas River and were altered to compensate for passage within the MKARNS.
+Open water disposal sites are self-mitigating because the sediments dredged and disposed already existed within the Arkansas River due to the 2019 flooding.
+The relocation of those sediments were necessary to allow navigation within the MKARNS.